maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/42-santa-barbara-county-clerk/all-elections/en/ways-to-vote/vote-at-polling-place-in-person.md

 ---
-title: "How do I vote at the polling place in person in Santa Barbara County?"
+title: "How do I vote at the polling place in Santa Barbara County?"
 published: true
-weight: 8
+weight: 9
 section: "ways-to-vote"
 priority: "Minor"
 ---